janklab/MCodeNavigator/README.md

 ## Note for MathWorks File Exchange users

 If you downloaded this package from the File Exchange, you probably got the wrong version!
 The File Exchange download link will get the latest development version from the master branch; this may be unstable.
 You probably want one of the versioned releases instead.
-Download the latest release from the [GitHub releases page](https://github.com/apjanke/MProjectNavigator/releases) instead.
+Download the latest release from the [GitHub Releases page](https://github.com/apjanke/MProjectNavigator/releases) instead.

 ## Requirements